awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

-# Migrating to a new worker node group<a name="migrate-stack"></a>
+# Migrating to a new node group<a name="migrate-stack"></a>

-This topic helps you to create a new worker node group, gracefully migrate your existing applications to the new group, and then remove the old worker node group from your cluster\.
+This topic helps you to create a new node group, gracefully migrate your existing applications to the new group, and then remove the old node group from your cluster\.

 ------
 #### [ eksctl ]

-**To migrate your applications to a new worker node group with `eksctl`**
+**To migrate your applications to a new node group with `eksctl`**

-This procedure requires `eksctl` version `0.24.0-rc.0` or later\.
+This procedure requires `eksctl` version `0.24.0` or later\.
 You can check your version with the following command:

 ```
 eksctl version